-We are excited about your interest in our program look forward to the opportunity to talk with you in person about Columbus, our training opportunities and joining our Med-Peds family.
+We are excited about your interest in our program and look forward to the opportunity to talk with you in person about Columbus, our training opportunities and joining our Med-Peds family.

-Margaret Chase, MD and Allison Rossetti, MD
+Margaret Chase, MD, Allison Rossetti, MD, and Luke McKnight, MD

 Internal Medicine/Pediatric Residency